 Site Description: The site is a rural area with a topography of gently sloping fields with small drainage streams located east and west, with the overall flow to the southwest.
 This site is in the Ritz-Canton oil field, which utilized brine pits for brine disposal from oil production.
-The depth of the groundwater is 17+/- feet.
+The depth of the groundwater is 17^{+/-} feet.
 There are buried paleo-channels where the bedrock is encountered at approximately 60-100 feet.
 These channels usually hold the highest chloride levels near the top of the Wellington Shale.
 KCC has operated a recovery system at this site since 2005.
 In August 2014, KCC completed the Phase III package, including installing five monitoring wells and one recovery well.
 Data obtained from these additional wells shows a significant chloride source to the east/northeast of the remedial site in section 14.
 There are multiple suspected pits in that section, including the distillation refinery's last location and associated pits operational in the forties.
 Chlorides follow along the paleo-valley slope (top of the Wellington Formation) located northeast of Galva and pool in low areas.
 There is a paleo high directly below the city and its PWS wells.
 This high suggests the only reason the public water supply is still viable is brine water settling in the aquifer's lower zones.
-Evidence has shown a strong possibility that the refinery and its associated pits are significant sources of brine contamination encroaching on the City of Galva.
-Bedrock orientation, as well as chloride levels in MW-114, support this idea.
+Chlorides from multiple sources are still incoming from section 14.
+Bedrock orientation and chloride levels in MW-114 support this idea.

 Unusual Problems: The disposal well cannot take the necessary fluid to run all four recovery wells simultaneously.
-For the site to run multiple wells simultaneously, the well pumps would have to be rated similarly.
+The well pumps must be rated similarly for the site to run multiple wells simultaneously.
 High Chloride water deteriorates metal pumps, fittings, and other system equipment.
 Recovery pumps have short life spans, and the local groundwater has high iron levels that clog up lines and equipment.
 The site's age requires constant inspection and proactive and reactive repairs/modifications to keep it online.